thunderbird/developer-docs/planning/roadmap.md

 ### Fuzzing and Monkey testing
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q3 2025
-Why: Our current testing and QA process doesn'ât catch all issues and our users suffer High level objectives (non-exhaustive):
+High level objectives (non-exhaustive):
 * Work with Rob to create scripts, VMs, checking tools etc that we can have running regularly to catch edge cases much sooner without users having to experience then report.

 ### Remove IMAP JS
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q3 2025
-Why: Old approach of rewriting IMAP in JS.
-Discarded by the core developers as not a viable approach.
 High level objectives (non-exhaustive):
 * Remove unused code.
 * Remove preference.